Walker Experiences Dangerous Currie

 Thrown into this storyline is the fact that since her husband's death Val has struggled to be a single mum to Nick who is struggling not only with coming to terms with his father's death but also the knock on effect that they are now poor.
-There is also the naive Angie, girlfriend of the evil Jake who doesn't realise how evil he really is.
-All of which end up becoming part of the main storyline but not in any surprising manner and scenes where we witness Angie putting a stolen ring on her necklace you know will be pivotal later on in "By Appointment Only" as is a scene where Nick runs away from school.
+There is also Angie, the naive girlfriend of the evil Jake who doesn't realise how evil he really is.
+All of which end up becoming part of the main storyline but not in any surprising manner and so, for example, a scene where we witness Angie putting a stolen ring on her necklace you know will be pivotal later on in "By Appointment Only" as is a scene where Nick runs away from school.

 The thing about "By Appointment Only" is that not only does it make the mistake of forcing the little things which will become pivotal it is also far fetched.
 It is a case that you have to go with the flow when Val becomes suspicious and decides to play amateur detective.
 You also have to accept that she would risk her life sneaking around a house with a criminal in it when as a single mum she has a son to worry about, especially one who is still grieving the loss of his father.
 And I could go on because there are a lot of elements in "By Appointment Only" which are plainly not realistic and veer towards being too unbelievable.